-The CPC recommends the following actions subsequent to the adoption of this plan:
+The CPC recommends the following actions as part of the adoption of this plan:

-- Set a schedule for when the plan should be updated.
-The CPC recommends that this plan be updated every two to three years either by the Select Board, or reconvening the Capital Planning Committee. - Conduct a Town-wide survey for potential uses of Town Hall.
-The CPC discussed a number of possible uses that would increase the utilization of Town Hall and build more community involvement. - Consider other models to care for Town Hall.
+- Adopt a recurring schedule for when the plan should be updated.
+The CPC recommends that this plan be updated every two to three years either by the Select Board, or reconvening the Capital Planning Committee. - Adopt the Highway capital replacement criteria outlined in this plan as part of the annual budgeting process with Town dump trucks being replaced every seven years, or as needed, and replacement of the grader, loader and excavator based on hours on the machines, recurring maintenance costs and general mechanical condition/utilization. - Conduct a Town-wide survey for potential uses of Town Hall.
+The CPC discussed a number of possible uses that would increase the utilization of Town Hall and build more community involvement.
+The CPC recommends using online survey tools and a paper survey that can be filled out at the Town Offices.
+Scott Woodward will volunteer to lead this effort outside of the CPC. - Consider other models to care for Town Hall.
 Other towns such as Stockbridge have created 501(c)(3) organizations run by local community members to receive money to care for the building.
 See the Stockbridge Meeting House, for example, at www.stockbridgemeetinghouse.org.
 This might be one option to fund the future needs of the Town Hall without taxpayer funding.
 This might also help build community spirit. - Consider adding to the budget the cost of putting out a bench or memorial for Pomfret's veterans.
 For example, West Windsor has "Tribute Park" which is a small area by the Town Office with the American flag, a tree and a small plaque. - Request that the Select Board and Town Clerk create a book containing the history of what activities have occurred with the various Town buildings.
-The CPC will provide all information gathering during its meetings and combine that information into a single document that can be used as a foundation to create the information book which should include ongoing and future activities, e.g., work done the buildings, maintenance, etc.
+The CPC will provide all information gathering during its meetings and combine that information into a single document that can be used as a foundation to create the information book which should include ongoing and future activities, e.g., work done the buildings, maintenance, etc. Scott Woodward will volunteer to lead this effort outside of the CPC.